 I’m Dennis Nielsen, the Managing Director of The Ozark Co-op, and I would like to share with you MY WHY.
 I used to sit on my couch in suburbia America watching TV shows like Tiny Homes, Alaska The Last Frontier and Homestead Rescue.
 I would look at my wife after watching these shows and say, “That’s what I want to do!”
 Just like most dreams I held myself back and thought I couldn’t do it due to the lack of finances and health limitations.

 I became the Managing Director for The Ozark Co-op because I believe deeply in protecting, providing and keeping my family safe and secure, and in the importance of reconnecting to nature.
-Since being here for seven months, I've come to appreciate knowing the importance of having a safe and secure bug out place for myself and my family.
-How the Ozarks are one of the safest places in the US, if not the safest places in the US.
+Since being here, I've come to appreciate knowing the importance of having a safe and secure bug out place for myself and my family.
+The Ozarks are one of the safest places in the US, if not the safest places in the US.
 The Ozark Co-op offers this and much more.
 Please look at what The Ozark Co-op has to offer.
 I invite you to contact us and see how we can help you and your family come join us in the Ozarks.